CUBRID/cubrid-manual/en/api/cciapi.rst

 		*   **CCI_ER_DBMS**
 		*   **CCI_ER_DELETED_TUPLE**

-	sensitive column means items that can provide updated values in the **SELECT** list upon the re-request of results.
-For example, a column is directly used as an item of the **SELECT** list without aggregation operation, the colum can be called sensitive column. sensitive result does not receive from the server, not records stored in the client buffer when it is fetch is again.
+	sensitive column means the item that can provide updated value in the **SELECT** list when you re-request the results.
+For example, if a column is directly used as an item of the **SELECT** list without aggregation operation, this column can be called a sensitive column.

+	When you fetch the result again, the sensitive result receive the data from the server, not from the client buffer.

 	.. c:function:: int cci_fetch_size(int req_handle, int fetch_size)

 	The **cci_fetch_size** function determines the number of records sent by :c:func:`cci_fetch` from the server to the client.